Kitware/kwcoco/docs/source/getting_started.md

 }

-# A dataset bundles a manifest of all aformentioned data into one file.
+# A dataset bundles a manifest of all aformentioned data into one structure.
 dataset = {
-    # these are object level categories
     'categories': [category, ...],
+    'videos': [video, ...]
     'images': [image, ...]
     'annotations': [annotation, ...]
     'licenses': [],